pulzze/autoflow-documentation/docs/ids/action-syslog-syslog-udp-rfc5424/tooltip.md

-This Action returns a syslog message in RFC 5324 format based on the given input, and transmits the message using the UDP protocol.
+Transmits an RFC 5324 formatted syslog message using the UDP protocol